Gdoc/Admin

 The timeline goes back to the 1940s when electronic computers were first invented.
 The first shown AI system is ‘Theseus’, Claude Shannon’s robotic mouse from 1950 that I mentioned at the beginning.
 Towards the other end of the timeline, you find AI systems like DALL-E and PaLM; we just discussed their abilities to produce photorealistic images and interpret and generate language.
 They are among the AI systems that used the largest amount of training computation to date.

 The training computation is plotted on a logarithmic scale so that from each grid line to the next, it shows a 100-fold increase.
 This long-run perspective shows a continuous increase.
 For the first six decades, training computation increased in line with Moore’s Law, doubling roughly every 20 months.
-Since about 2010, this exponential growth has sped up further, to a doubling time of just about 6 months.
+Since about 2010, this exponential growth has sped up further, to a doubling time of just about six months.
 That is an astonishingly fast rate of growth.9

 The fast doubling times have accrued to large increases.
 PaLM’s training computation was 2.5 billion petaFLOP, more than 5 million times larger than AlexNet, the AI with the largest training computation just 10 years earlier.10